 Hemmingsen conceived of the Guides when he was in college.
 He published a collection of them, each with a regional theme, and held them together with a statewide Master Guide.
 Hemmingsen’s understanding of the tourist industry made his “little blue books” an integral part of the Maine tourism business.
 When he went on to become a successful hotelier—he and his wife now own and operate the Belfast Bay Inn and Luxury Suites—Reade Brower, publisher of Rockland's weekly newspapers The Free Press, The Courier-Gazette, The Camden Herald, The Republican Journal and co-owner of Downeast Dog News, added the titles to his publishing arm.

 In 2003, the title of the guides changed to travelMAINE and www.gotravelmaine.com was created.
-In 2007, Wendi Smith joined the team as Publisher and has since created new titles such as dineMAINE, petMAINE, marryMAINE and abOUT~MAINE.
-As we enter our 42nd season, we now offer the states only award-winning Mobile Application and an exciting new responsive website to better serve both our customers and Maine tourists.
+In 2007, Wendi Smith joined the team as Publisher and has since created new titles such as petMAINE.
+As we enter our 44th season, we now offer the states only award-winning Mobile Application (finditinme.com) and an exciting new responsive website to better serve both our customers and Maine tourists.
 Our ever-popular print versions will continue to be available in a wide variety of locations in Maine, Canada and across the US.

 Distribution remains the cornerstone of the travel guides and we'll continue to go all out in this area.
 Our guides are a primary source of information for several hundred AAA agencies throughout the U.S. and the CAA in Maritime Canada.
 They're also found at all the State of Maine Information Centers and in chambers of commerce, hundreds of hotels, the Portland Jetport and major points of entry into Maine, the northbound Turnpike Travel Plazas (new in 2009) and hundreds of other advertisers (retailers and activities) throughout the state.
 They're also found in the Massachusetts Information Centers.
 In short, the guides are everywhere!

-For information on how your company can benefit from advertising through travelMAINE/dineMAINE and petMAINE or to request a copy of any of our guides - please contact us at: email@example.com.
+For information on how your company can benefit from advertising through travelMAINE and petMAINE or to request a copy of any of our guides - please contact us at: firstname.lastname@example.org.